 The Las Vegas Airport

-The main airport, which is less than 5 miles from the Las Vegas Strip, is the McCarran International Airport.
+The main airport, which is less than 5 miles from the Las Vegas Strip, is the Harry Reid International Airport (formerly McCarran Airport).

 The entire airport is accessible with the two terminals (numbered 1 and 3) being fully accessible to wheelchair users.
 They aim to make moving around the airport simple for all and like most airports, will be happy to assist you in getting to your terminal and moving around the airport if you do not have a caregiver.